IuliiaKameneva/zoomcamp2025/Week 1/Homework 1/README.md

     --table_name=green_tripdata \
     --url=${URL}
 ```
-where zoomcamp2025_default is a netwokr's name, greated from the name of the directory, where was launched `docker-compose.yaml`
+where --network is a netwokr's name, created from the name of the directory plus "_default", where was launched `docker-compose.yaml` if the network name is not explicitly specified in the `docker-compose.yaml` file.

 Now, we can login in browser by address `http://127.0.0.1:8080/` with data from `pgadmin`, and then create a server by using the data from `postgres`.
 There we can see a fresh-created database with table `yellow_taxi_trips`